lopesofrin28/Python-Code-Challanges/Python Code Challenges/100-plus-Python-programming-exercises-extended-master/Status/Day 2.md

 ### Hints:
 >***In case of input data being supplied to the question, it should be assumed to be a console input.tuple() method can convert list to tuple***

+list1 = input().split(',')  # input is being taken as string and as it is string it has a built in
+                          # method name split. ',' inside split function does split where it finds any ','
+                          # and save the input as list in lst variable

+tuple1 = tuple(list1)          # tuple method converts list to tuple

+print(list1)
+print(tuple1)

 -----------------------

 --------------------------